-CHAPTER V.

-Transfer of personal data abroad.
+CHAPTER V Transfer of personal data abroad

-Transfer of personal data to a country that provides an adequate level of personal data protection.
+Article 29 Transfer of personal data to a country that provides an adequate level of personal data protection

-The transfer of personal data to another country is permitted if the laws of that country provide an adequate level of personal data protection.
+The transfer of personal data to another country is permitted if the laws of that country provide an adequate level of personal data protection

 A country which complies with the European Union Directive 95/46/EC, on the protection of individuals with regard to the processing of personal data and on the free movement of such data, is considered having fulfilled the requirements of Paragraph 1.
-[The same applies to those countries or places which the Data Protection Authority lists in an advertisement in the Law and Ministerial Gazette, having considered the decisions of the Commission of the European Union.]1)
+[The same applies to those countries or places which the Data Protection Authority lists in an advertisement in the Law and Ministerial Gazette, having considered the decisions of the Commission of the European Union 11)

-When considering whether a country, which does not comply with Directive 95/46/EC, fulfils the requirements of Paragraph 1, that country's rules on the processing of personal data and on good business practices, and the security measures taken by the recipient, shall be among the factors taken into account.
-Ratification by the respective country of the Council of Europe Convention No. 108 of 28 January 1981, for the Protection of Individuals with regard to Automatic Processing of Personal Data, shall also be taken into consideration.
+When considering whether a country, which does not comply with Directive 95/46/EC, fulfils the requirements of Paragraph 1, that country's rules on the processing of personal data and on good business practices, and the security measures taken by the recipient, shall be among the factors taken into account Ratification by the respective country of the Council of Europe Convention No 108 of 28 January 1981, for the Protection of Individuals with regard to Automatic Processing of Personal Data, shall also be taken into consideration

+Article 30

-Transfer of personal data to a country that does not provide an adequate level of personal data protection.
+Transfer of personal data to a country that

+does not provide an adequate level

+of personal data protection

-The transfer of personal data to a country that does not provide an adequate level of personal data protection is prohibited, unless:
+The transfer of personal data to a country that does not provide an adequate level of personal data protection is prohibited, unless

-- 1. the data subject has consented to the transfer, or - 2. it is necessary for the fulfilment of obligations under international law or as a result of Iceland's membership of an international organization, or - 3. such a transfer is authorized in another legislative act, or - 4. the delivery is necessary to establish or fulfil a contract between the data subject and the controller, or - 5. the transfer is necessary to establish or fulfil a contract in the interest of the data subject, or - 6. the delivery is necessary in order to protect vital interests of the data subject, or

-- [7. if dissemination is necessary or legally required on important public interest grounds, or for the establishment, exercise or defence of legal claims or - 8. the data in question are accessible to the general public.

-The Data Protection Authority can authorize the transfer of data to a country referred to in Paragraph 1, if it determines that special circumstances warrant it, even if the conditions of the provision are not met.
-In such cases the nature of the data, the planned purpose of the processing and its duration are among the factors that shall be taken into account.
-[The Data Protection Authority can authorize the transfer of data to third countries even if they have not been thought of as providing the citizens with an adequate level of privacy protection.
+- 1 the data subject has consented to the transfer, or - 2 it is necessary for the fulfilment of obligations under international law or as a result of Iceland's membership of an international organization, or - 3 such a transfer is authorized in another legislative act, or - 4 the delivery is necessary to establish or fulfil a contract between the data subject and the controller, or - 5 the transfer is necessary to establish or fulfil a contract in the interest of the data subject, or - 6 the delivery is necessary in order to protect vital interests of the data subject, or - [7] if dissemination is necessary or legally required on important public interest grounds, or for the establishment, exercise or defence of legal claims or - 8 the data in question are accessible to the general public data, the planned purpose of the processing and its duration are among the factors that shall be taken into account [The Data Protection Authority can authorize the transfer of data to third countries even if they have not been thought of as providing the citizens with an adequate level of privacy protection.
 This is contingent upon the controller having, in the opinion of the Authority, provided sufficient guarantees to meet these concerns.
 The Authority can for example require that the controller enter into a written contract with the recipient and that the contract contains certain standard contractual clauses in conformance with a decision which the Data Protection Authority has advertised in the Law and Ministerial Gazette, having considered the decisions of the Commission of the European Union, cf. Article 29, Paragraph 2 of this Act.
-The Data Protection Authority may issue further instructions regarding the transfer of personal data abroad.]1).
+The Data Protection Authority may issue further instructions regarding the transfer of personal data abroad [1].